List of pizza varieties by country: India

 Pizza is an emerging fast food in India.
 Domestic pizza brands include U.S. Pizza, Smokin' Joes and Pizza Corner.
 Branded pizza is available in most cities in India.
 India is the largest market for Domino's Pizza outside the US.
 Pizza brands feature greater "recipe localization" from pizza makers than many other markets such as Latin America and Europe, but similar to other Asian pizza markets.
 Indian pizzas are generally spicier and more vegetable-oriented than those in other countries.
 For instance, oregano spice packs are included with a typical pizza order in India instead of Parmesan cheese.
-In addition to spicier and more vegetable-oriented ingredients, Indian pizza also utilizes unique toppings like pickled ginger.
+In addition to spicier and more vegetable-oriented ingredients, Indian pizza also utilizes unique toppings such as pickled ginger.

-Pizza outlets serve pizzas with several Indian-style toppings, such as tandoori chicken and paneer.
-More conventional pizzas are also eaten.
-Pizzas available in India range from localized basic variants, available in neighborhood bakeries, to gourmet pizzas with exotic and imported ingredients available at specialty restaurants.